iodevs/elm-validate/README.md

 emailValidation : Validator String String emailValidation =
-    composite
     (isNotEmpty "Email of employee is required.")
-        (isEmail "Incorrect email.")
+        |> composite (isEmail "Incorrect email.")

 ageValidation : Validator String Int ageValidation =
-    isRange (isInt "Age must be integer number!")
-10 100 "You cannot employ a person younger than 10 year old or elder 100!"
+    "You cannot employ a person younger than 10 year old or elder 100!"
+        |> isRange (isInt "Age must be integer number!")
+10 100
 ```

 Of course, also these validations you'll use that same a way as in previous Register form example.
 A relevant parts (messages `InputEmail`, `BlurEmail`, etc.) are same or similar and omitted here.